wabbajack-tools/mod-lists/bevilex/readme.md

     * **Tweak Settings -> Crime: Alarm Distance at 2000** to reduce guard crime intuition range (right click to change)
     * **Tweak Settings -> Greeting Distance at 100** for less NPC chatter (right click to change)
     * **Tweak Settings -> Warning: Exterior Distance to Hostiles at 2000** for reduced combat distance outdoors (right click to change)
+4. When asked about mods to be de-activated and incorporated into the patch, simply **press OK**.
 4. Hit **Build Patch**.
 This will take a few minutes, and produce a popup log when complete.
 Close Wrye Bash.
 5. Back in MO2, right click the **Overwrite** panel at the bottom of the mods pane and select **Create mod**.
 Call it **Bashed Patch**, place it in the **Install Specific Tweaks** section, and ensure it is enabled after installation.